rockwillck/OpLang/README.md

 If you use Visual Studio Code, the Live Reload extension works well.
 ## Roadmap
-OpLang is in a pre-alpha state right now, meaning it is not meant to be used.
+OpLang is in a pre-alpha state right now, meaning it is not meant to be used in any serious capacity.
 ### Preprocessors
 - [x] PEMDAS preprocessor
 - [ ] String preprocessor